 This is what the Council of Mortgage Lenders, an organisation representing around 300 British financial firms, says about properties infested with Japanese knotweed: "Mortgage lenders will normally require evidence of treatment that will eradicate the plant as a condition of lending if knotweed is present on or near the site of a property."
 So, how do you go about it?

 The evidence of treatment you’ll need to show comes from a professional Japanese knotweed eradication company.
 Like us here at Environet, they will have spent years developing the most effective solutions for getting rid of this pest of a plant — for good.
 They will use one or a combination of methods, including potent herbicides and dig-outs, so the plant can be removed and should not grow back.

 In the event that it does start regrowing in the same location, further work will be carried out and at no additional cost to the homeowner.
 This is because of insurance-backed guarantees.
-Ours is provided by Lloyds and is for five years, but, can be extended up to a decade.
+Ours is provided by an "AA-" Rated Insurer and is for five years, but, can be extended up to a decade.

 Now, you’re all set to go ahead with the purchase of the property of your dreams.

 To find out more about Japanese knotweed and the best ways of getting out of your garden, contact the experts at Environet today.
 It will save you lots of time, effort and money in trying to fruitlessly battle this incredibly strong plant on your own.
 Get in touch now!